conlpate/dsc-phase-3-project/README.md

 - Using *The Washington Post's* police shooting database, analyze the associated variables with police shootings involving a person suffering from a mental illness.
   - Per *The Washington Post's* breakdown of their dataset, their variable, "signs of mental illness," covers, **"News reports [that] have indicated the victim had a history of mental health issues, expressed suicidal intentions or was experiencing mental distress at the time of the shooting"**
-- Build a comprehensive classification model.
+- Build a comprehensive classification model predicting whether or not a person is suffering from mental distress when shot by police.
 - Present findings and solutions.

 ## Steps